robmoss/git-is-my-lab-book/docs/community/training/debugging/real-world-stories.md

           journal_name = `journal-title.value`
         ) |>
         dplyr::mutate(
-          # the `external-ids` contains lots of things, not just DOI.
-It is a list containing a dataframe
+          # the `external-ids` contains lots of things, not just DOI; it is a list containing a dataframe
           # Mapping over that list, we can filter out just the 'doi' type
           # Then pull it into a character vector
           # Overwrite DOI with this value